-As citizens' use of digital products increases, digital rights become more and more important.
-FYEG believes digital rights are key to fully exercising other fundamental rights, such as the right to access information held by public authorities, to freedom of opinion and expression, and to political activism.
-Digital activism has become an important part of political activism and must be defended.
-We therefore stand for an internet in which those rights can be fully exercised and for a regulatory framework that fully protects citizens.

-Digitalisation should not be an excuse for states and companies to spy on citizens.
+- As citizens' use of digital products increases, digital rights become more and - more important.
+FYEG believes digital rights are key to fully exercising other - fundamental rights, such as the right to access information held by public - authorities, to freedom of opinion and expression, and to political activism. - Digital activism has become an important part of political activism and must be - defended.
+We therefore stand for an internet in which those rights can be fully - exercised and for a regulatory framework that fully protects citizens. - Digitalisation should not be an excuse for states and companies to spy on - citizens.
 Communication via the internet must be protected by encryption.
-We oppose government-requested loopholes or the weakening of that encryption.
-The secrecy of correspondence should be extended to include all digital communication, including metadata.
-We defend the principle of selfdetermination in relation to one's personal data, as well as the outlawing of mass data retention by private companies.
-Targeted advertisements and thirdparty cookies should be made illegal.
-The right to be forgotten should also be protected.

-FYEG believes in the power of free software and open source-based platforms, which must be strengthened by the European Union in order to guarantee full transparency in the fight for consumer rights.
-Alternatives to tech giants should be established that abide by these principles.
-In order for alternatives to emerge, it is essential to defend the principle of net neutrality.

-We fight for access to the internet and an accessible internet.
-This means universal access to the necessary infrastructure and broadband, as well as internet access at no charge.
-It also means accessibility for disabled people through the mainstreaming of subtitles, alternative text, etc.
+We - oppose government-requested loopholes or the weakening of that encryption.
+The - oppose government-requested toophotes of the weakening of that entryption.
+The - secrecy of correspondence should be extended to include all digital - communication, including metadata.
+We defend the principle of self- - determination in relation to one's personal data, as well as the outlawing of - mass data retention by private companies.
+Targeted advertisements and third- - party cookies should be made illegal.
+The right to be forgotten should also be - protected. - FYEG believes in the power of free software and open source-based platforms, - which must be strengthened by the European Union in order to guarantee full - transparency in the fight for consumer rights.
+Alternatives to tech giants - should be established that abide by these principles.
+In order for alternatives - to emerge, it is essential to defend the principle of net neutrality. - We fight for access to the internet and an accessible internet.
+This means - universal access to the necessary infrastructure and broadband, as well as

-It is also vital to ensure that people from different backgrounds have equal opportunities to use digital domains.
-For language minorities it is often difficult or impossible to use their own languages digitally as they lack sufficient digital infrastructure, such as localised software, keyboard layouts, grammar checkers and online dictionaries.
-The development of language technology resources for minority languages must be supported in order to ensure digital language equality.

-In times in which almost everyone and everything is digitally connected, we also fight for a stronger right to disconnect for workers.

-Digital and technological developments have the power to fundamentally change our societies.
-The opportunities these technologies bring must be used to strengthen democratic participation.
-Online pseudonymity must be protected as this is key for people to express their political or personal opinions without fear and without risking negative consequences.

-The digital sphere is not a lawless space.
-Private companies that are active in 251 the digital sphere must be regulated and pay their fair share of taxes.
-252 253 Discrimination and hate speech in the digital sphere must be recognised as problematic, and combatted.
-This includes developments in the realm of 254 255 artificial intelligence, which has the potential to transform our societies for 256 the better but also risks reinforcing existing discrimination through biased 257 algorithms.
-More attention should be paid to the negative consequences of 258 automated decision-making.
-Automated decision-making that can lead to 259 discrimination and ethnic profiling should be regularly tested and adapted to 260 counter this.

-The spread of disinformation and fake news has the potential to undermine our democracies and must be dealt with accordingly by effective legislation and training.
-This includes protection against foreign interference in democratic processes and the fight against terrorism.
-The pursuit of these goals must never be used as an excuse to pass legislation that restricts the freedom of expression, freedom of assembly, or other fundamental rights.
-We oppose the use of upload filters.
+- internet access at no charge.
+It also means accessibility for disabled people through the mainstreaming of subtitles, alternative text, etc. - In times in which almost everyone and everything is digitally connected, we also fight for a stronger right to disconnect for workers. - Digital and technological developments have the power to fundamentally change - our societies.
+The opportunities these technologies bring must be used to - strengthen democratic participation.
+Online pseudonymity must be protected as - this is key for people to express their political or personal opinions without - fear and without risking negative consequences. - The digital sphere is not a lawless space.
+Private companies that are active in - the digital sphere must be regulated and pay taxes.
+Discrimination and hate - speech in the digital sphere must be recognised as problematic, and combatted. - This includes developments in the realm of artificial intelligence, which has - the potential to transform our societies for the better but also risks - reinforcing existing discrimination through biased algorithms. - The spread of disinformation and fake news has the potential to undermine our - democracies and must be dealt with accordingly by effective legislation and - training.
+This includes protection against foreign interference in democratic - 235 processes and the fight against terrorism.
+The pursuit of these goals must never - be used as an excuse to pass legislation that amounts to censorship.
+We oppose - the use of upload filters.